docwire/docwire/README.md

 <a name="examples"></a>
 ## Examples

-### Importer and Exporter

-Basic example (parse file in any format, export to plain text and print to standard output):
+Parse file in any format (Office, PDF, mail, etc) having its path, export to plain text and print to standard output:

 ```cpp
 #include "docwire.h"